amiribnjaman/gym-trainer-service/README.md

     - In the bottom, Site hold a footer.
 Here a logo text, copyright text and some links.

-    - For authentication site have a login and signup pages.
+    - For authentication site have login and signup pages.
 User can create a new user using signup page and existing user can login.
+And also singin using google.

     - Additionaly, User can signin with google account etc.